hogan-g/myCshell/manual/readme.md

     After being invoked by the user without a batch file, the program provides an interactive program environment for the user to run commands and programs, by default the shell will then output the results of these commands to the terminal under the prompt where the user entered the command.
+    When the shell starts a prompt will be given to user that looks something like this

+    /home/user/documents/2022-ca216-myshell >>>

+    You can then enter commands beside this prompt, once the user presses the enter key the command will be interpreted by the program and then executed by myshell, once the command finished, output will be pushed by default to the line below the command.
+    Here is an example using the echo command:

+    /home/user/documents/2022-ca216-myshell >>> echo Hello World!
+    Hello World!

+    Normal operation of the shell is achieved mostly in a while loop, which continuously waits for the user to enter lines of input, then it tokenizes and sends the lines through functions to see which command it is and then executes it with functions for each command, then the loop runs again and waits for the user to enter a another line of input. this continues until the quit command executes an exit() statement or a signal interupts the program.

 ##  COMMANDS
     help - will show this manual in the terminal